Italian style chicken cutlets

 • Garnish with chopped parsley or chives to add some color to the plate.

-Looking for a twist on Shrimp Cocktail?
-Explore More shrimp recipes!
+Explore More shrimp cocktail recipes!

 Fresh shrimp, tomato juice, hot sauce, cucumber, & avocado are combined with seasonings to deliver a refreshing and exciting shrimp appetizer.
 The perfect starter for a summer gathering.